DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 - **Standardized Interface**: Provides a consistent way to evaluate feature flags, irrespective of the underlying provider.
 - **Community Driven**: An open source CNCF incubating project under the Apache 2 license.

-For more details, visit the [OpenFeature homepage](https://openfeature.dev) and review their [documentation](https://openfeature.dev/docs/reference/intro/).
+For more benefits, visit the [OpenFeature homepage](https://openfeature.dev) and review their [documentation](https://openfeature.dev/docs/reference/intro/).

 ## Best Practices for Migration